cjhnbls/pipelinedb-doc-cn/installation.rst

 	pg_ctl -D <data directory> -l postgresql.log start

-To connect to a running server using the default database, use PostgreSQL's standard client, `psql`_.

-Finally, create the PipelineDB extension:
+To connect to a running server using the default database, use PostgreSQL's standard client, `psql`_, which can be used to create the PipelineDB extension:

 .. code-block:: sh